 Meeting Times & Locations

-Meetings are held at 7:00 pm on the second Wednesday of the month at 7:00 p.m. in the Old Firehouse Community Center.
+Meetings are held at 7:00 pm on the second Wednesday of each month in the Old Firehouse Community Center.
 Minutes of previous meetings and agendas to future meetings may be found HERE.

 How to Mulch a Tree